chriskrycho/v4.chriskrycho.com/content/how-i-write-a-talk.md

 ## 1. Brainstorm on paper.

 I start by writing out a bunch of different approaches I might want to use for the talk with pen and paper.
-Usually I grab the [Moleskin](TODO) I dedicate to writing ideas[^1] and [my favorite pen](TODO) and put away everything electronic.
+Usually I grab the [Moleskine](https://us.moleskine.com/en/) I dedicate to writing ideas[^1] and [my favorite pen](https://www.jetpens.com/Pilot-Juice-Up-Gel-Pen-0.4-mm-Blue-Black/pd/18166) and put away everything electronic.
 Here I’m not worried about structure or organization at all.
 I just jot down the things I want to cover, what the motivating idea and main takeaway is, and any secondary points I want the audience of the talk to come away with.

 Sometimes this is broadly obvious because I already know how to come at the talk.
 Sometimes it takes multiple passes to get right.
 And when I skip this step, things go wrong regardless.
 I almost gave a *really* terrible version of an important internal tech talk at Olo a month ago because I hadn’t take the time to do this, and ultimately had to push back when I delivered it by a bunch as a result!